mwolfson/GenAIResources/README.md

 ### Customize ChatGPT with unique style guide

 Setup ChatGPT to respond in a way that matches your writing style/voice.
-[Zapier Style Guide Tutorial](https://zapier.com/blog/style-guide)

-First: write your brand’s style guide (use this guide: [Zapier Style Guide Tutorial](https://zapier.com/blog/style-guide)).
+First: write your brand’s style guide (use the: [Zapier Style Guide ](https://zapier.com/blog/style-guide) tutorial).

 Must haves:
 * Company’s values and missions.